WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 ## Overview ##
 This demo script demonstrates how you can leverage Visual Studio 2012 and Windows Azure Mobile Services to add structured storage, push notifications and integrated authentication to your Windows Store application.

-> **Note:** This is a demo script that can be used as a guide for demos when presenting on Windows Azure Mobile Serivces.
+> **Note:** This is a demo script that can be used as a guide for demos when presenting on Windows Azure Mobile Services.
 If you are looking for a Hands on Lab with step by step screenshots please refer to the HOL section of the Windows Azure Training Kit.

 <a name="technologies" />
 ### Key Technologies ###